From our staff in Colombia

 The two things that are far more important than your financial commitment to sponsoring a child are your prayers and your letters.
 The children look at the sponsorship as a relationship.
 When they don’t get letters and they regularly write them, it gets very discouraging.
 They want to know you.

-Susan Sayler, Sponsor and Donor Relations Representative
+Susan Sayler, Supervisor of Sponsor Donor Services

 The interaction, guidance, prayer and support of loving, caring adults in the lives of children is core to our sponsorship program.
 For this reason, we make sure that every child has at least one adult at the student center who is assigned to get to know and guide him or her.